joerischasfoort/money-macro/_posts/the monetary financial system/2022-01-19-russia-sanctions.md

 ---
 layout: post
-title: Why Russia’s Economy is Immune to Western Sanctions
+title: How Russia’s Economy is Shielded from Western Sanctions
 ---

 You know, it’s all too easy to dismiss Russia's economy as a retreating one with stagnant [GDP](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD?end=2020&locations=RU&start=1988) and a rapidly ageing [population](https://www.worldometers.info/world-population/russia-population/).